Fouzen/OS_INFO/README.md

 # OS INFO

-Display the local OS information using a python script.
+This python script is able to display the local device OS version, IP addresses, storage information and CPU utilization.